-This morning we take an amazing boat trip down the famous Beagle Channel, passing comorant colonies & Martillo Island to watch the magellanic penguins, to visit the Harberton Estancia – this is as close as most of us will get to the Antarctic!
+This morning we take an amazing boat trip down the famous Beagle Channel, passing comorant colonies & Martillo Island to watch the magellanic penguins, and to visit the Harberton Estancia – this is as close as most of us will get to the Antarctic!

 A wonderful walk through the National Park this morning, followed by a memorable zodiac trip on the Beagel Channel to Isla Redonda.

-This afternoon we fly from Ushuaia to Buenos Aires.
+In the afternoon we fly from Ushuaia to Buenos Aires.

-Day 24 Sun Depart Buenos Aires
+Day 22: Sat Depart Buenos Aires

-Transfer to the airport for your onward flight.
+You'll be transferred to the airport later in the afternoon for your onward flight.

 Dates & Prices:

 Prices USD$ Per Person